fallen-icarus/cardano-loans/GettingStarted.md

 just like with the `interest` field.
 If you do not want a specific collateral to be used, you can either omit that collateral from the OfferDatum or you can set its `relative-rate` to zero.

+To offer an unsecured loan, don't include any `collateral-asset` and `relative-rate` fields.

 The `claim-period` is how long you will have to claim expired collateral after the borrower defaults on the loan.
 Once this time period passes, you will still be able to claim the collateral, but so will the borrower.
 It will be a race to get the collateral.
 This is required to prevent permanent